wachino/google-kick-start-2020/Round A/Bundling/README.md

 ## Problem

 Pip has **N** strings.
-Each string consists only of letters from `A` to `Z. Pip would like to bundle their strings into _groups_ of size .
+Each string consists only of letters from `A` to `Z`.
+Pip would like to bundle their strings into _groups_ of size .
 Each string must belong to exactly one group.

 The _score_ of a group is equal to the length of the longest prefix shared by all the strings in that group.
 For example: